How to Price a Job Properly (Step-by-Step for Tradesmen)

 • “The last guy charged £300 so I’ll go a bit cheaper.”

-The problem is that guessing almost always leads to under-pricing.
+The problem is that guessing almost always leads to underpricing.

 Pricing a job properly means breaking it down so every cost is covered and you still make a profit.

-Here’s a simple step-by-step method that works.
+Here’s a simple method that works.

 Step 1: Estimate the Time Properly